openharmony/docs/en/application-dev/reference/apis-ability-kit/native__child__process_8h.md

 ## Overview

-The **native_child_process.h** file declares the APIs used to create a native child process and establish an IPC channel between the parent and child processes.
+The **native_child_process.h** file declares the APIs used to create a native child process and establish an IPC channel between the main process and child process.

 **Library**: libchild_process.so